johnnystouffer/focus-youtube/README.md

 ### Congrats!

-You have finished the main part of thistutorial!
+You have finished the main part of this tutorial!

 As you can see there is a ton more to do, but I am ending it here because everything else is going to be repetitive, and you have everything you need.